Find a Part Now

 Supercar

-Supercars commonly serve as the flagship model within a vehicle manufacturer's sports car range, and typically feature various performance-related technology derived from motorsports.
-Some examples include the Ferrari 458 Italia, Lamborghini Aventador, and McLaren 720S.
-By contrast, automotive journalism typically reserves the predicate 'hypercar' for (very) limited, (two- to low 4-figure) production-number cars, built over and above the marque's typical product line-up and carrying 21st century sales prices often exceeding a million euros, dollars or pounds: examples would include the 1270 unit Porsche's Carrera GT, Ford GTs, and the Ferrari F40/F50/Enzo lineage.
-Very few car makers, like Bugatti and Koenigsegg, only make hypercars.
+Automotive journalism typically reserves the predicate 'hypercar' for low (two- to low 4-figure) production-number cars, built over and above the marque's typical product line-up and carrying 21st century sales prices often exceeding a million euros, dollars, or pounds.
+Examples include the Porsche's Carrera GT, Ford GTs, and the Ferrari F40/F50/Enzo lineage.
+Only a few car makers, like Bugatti and Koenigsegg, only make hypercars.

 History